Vet's 8 autumn tips for cat owners

 Let’s take a look at how to keep your cat happy and healthy during the autumn season and the lead-up to winter.

-- Be prepared for Halloween and Bonfire Night
+1. Be prepared for Halloween and bonfire night

 As the weather outside grows colder and we start to switch our central heating back on, pesky fleas will try to make their way indoors where it’s nice and warm.
 If fleas aren’t stopped, they’ll quickly lay eggs onto your cat's fur; the eggs will fall off your cat and land all over your house, becoming fully grown adult fleas who’ll lay eggs of their own and before long, you’ll have an infestation on your hands.

 Antifreeze is highly poisonous to cats.
-Ingestion can lead to kidney damage and can even be fatal in extreme cases.
-Sadly, unlike other household cleaning products, cats enjoy the taste of antifreeze – so they’ll naturally help themselves if they find any.
+Ingestion can lead to kidney damage and can even be fatal.
+Sadly, unlike other household cleaning products, cats enjoy the taste of antifreeze — so they’ll naturally help themselves if they find any.

 Cats love to roam, but they won’t be outside as much during the dark nights and colder weather.
 This may put them at risk of weight gain.